chinamike65/hugo-tuolesi/content/book3/book3en.md

 A Buddha statue is not to be placed in the bedroom.
 This is the reason.

-A small licentiousness will fall into the realm of beasts.
+A small amount of licentiousness will lead to rebirth in the realm of beasts.

-People who are wicked will consume the blessings quickly, and then gradually they will become ugly, and their bodies will stink; the living environment will be bad and dirty, and there will be a lot of muddy sewage.
+People who are wicked will consume  blessings quickly, and then gradually they will become ugly, and their bodies will stink; the living environment will be bad and dirty, and there will be a lot of muddy sewage.
 These are the results of wickedness.

 Abstaining from sexual immorality is also called the holy life.
 Such a person will be very beautiful, the body will naturally emit fragrance, the family will be happy, the husband and wife will be harmonious, and the children will be happy.

-It will be very fortunate, and after death, it will almost always be reborn in heaven.
+It will be very fortunate, and after death, rebirth will almost always be in heaven.

-The consequence of false speech is to speak deceitful words with the motive of greed, hatred, and delusion.
+The consequences of false speech is to speak deceitful words with the motive of greed, hatred, and delusion.
 The object of the speech is a normal person, and the other party can understand and have normal understanding ability.

 330